Hundreds of Beavers: Plot

-Beavers sneak into Jean Kayak's 19th-century apple orchard and eat the support beams of his two giant applejack kegs.
+Beavers sneak into Jean Kayak's apple orchard and eat the support beams of his two giant applejack kegs.
 Jean is too inebriated to notice one keg roll away.
 The second keg smashes into Jean's house and explodes, destroying the orchard and knocking out Jean.
-He awakens in winter, the ground covered in snow, and unsuccessfully tries to catch rabbits.
-(Note: The rabbits, raccoons, beavers, dogs and wolves in the film are all anthropomorphic – man-sized and walking on their hind legs – and appear as humans in animal costumes.)
-He encounters a group of beavers collecting logs; delirious with hunger, he imagines them as food and attacks them but each time he is overpowered and beaten.
-Jean learns to catch fish by making his fingers bleed and using them as bait.
+Awakening in winter, he unsuccessfully tries to catch rabbits.
+Jean encounters a group of beavers collecting logs; delirious with hunger, he imagines them as food and attacks them but each time he is overpowered and beaten.
+He learns to catch fish by making his fingers bleed and using them as bait.
 When he sells the fish to a local merchant, he notices the Master Fur Trapper collecting a large sum of money for pelts.

 Jean buys a knife and cuts his shirt and pants into rope, setting snares to catch rabbits.
-The rabbits prove elusive, however, and crafty raccoons raid his traps when they do catch rabbits.
+The rabbits prove elusive, however, and raccoons raid his traps when they do catch rabbits.
 He catches a raccoon and meets an Indian Fur Trapper who trades him snowshoes for the knife.
 Jean takes the raccoon to the merchant's daughter, the Furrier, (Note: At 33 minutes into the film, in the main titles, the Merchant is identified as the Furrier's "Pa", an affectionate term for father.
 Some sources have identified the Furrier as the Merchant's daughter.) who makes him clothing from the pelt.

 Jean breaks his leg when he falls into a pit made by the Master Fur Trapper, who rescues him and makes Jean his protégé.
 Wolves begin killing the Master Fur Trapper's dogs.
 The Master Fur Trapper fights the wolves when they attack in force, saves Jean – who had become drunk to calm his nerves – and gives Jean his trapping guide before being killed.
 Unable to make sense of the guide, Jean erases it and starts his own, remapping the area.
 He finds creative ways to trap animals, trading with the merchant and the Indian Fur Trapper for better gear.
-He and the Furrier develop a mutual attraction, but the merchant demands hundreds of beavers for her hand in marriage.
-In the meantime, the beavers are constructing a massive log structure, and a pair of beavers styled after Sherlock Holmes and Dr. Watson investigate Jean's traps.
+He and the Furrier develop a mutual attraction, but the merchant demands hundreds of beavers before he can allow them to marry.
+At the same time, the beavers are constructing a massive log structure, and a pair of beavers styled after Sherlock Holmes and Dr. Watson investigate Jean's traps.